isomerpages/moe-ahmadibrahimpri/_departments/Arts.md

 #### Mission

-To provide quality experiences that promote students' awareness and passion for the Arts
+To provide quality experiences that promote students' awareness and passion for the Arts.

 #### Department members